omari-kd/Environmental-Impact-on-Food-Production/README.md

 ### 1.3 Types of Alternative Proteins:

-Plant-based Proteins: These are derived from plants and include plants like legumes, soy, nuts and seeds, grains, mycoprotein (derived from fungi for its meat-like texture) (Finnigan, 2011)
+Plant-based Proteins: These are derived from plants and include plants like legumes, soy, nuts and seeds, grains, and mycoprotein (derived from fungi for its meat-like texture) (Finnigan, 2011)

-Cultured Meat: Also known as lab-grown meat, this meat is produced from animal cells in a lab, rather than slaughtering animals (Learn About Ag, n.d.).
+Cultured Meat: Also known as lab-grown meat, this meat is produced from animal cells in a lab rather than by slaughtering animals (Learn About Ag, n.d.).

-Fermented Proteins: These are proteins produced through fermentation such as mycoprotein or certain plant-based proteins (FoodNavigator, 2024).
+Fermented Proteins: These are proteins produced through fermentation, such as mycoprotein or certain plant-based proteins (FoodNavigator, 2024).

 Algae and Insects: There are are emerging as potential sources of alternative protein (Lui, 2018).